Illustration by Prabhat Mahapatra

 2. UX writer

-Writing isn’t typically considered part of the UX design process, but the words on a product interface do have a huge impact on the user experience.
-The industry is just waking up to the importance of UX writing—and the specialist role of the UX writer.
+Writing isn’t typically considered part of the product design process, but the words on a product interface have a tremendous impact on the user experience.
+The industry now recognizes the importance of UX writing, and UX writers are one of the most in-demand jobs in the design field.

 What does a UX writer do?

-UX writers craft all the text that the user encounters when using a product or service—from the error message that pops up when you enter the wrong password, to the celebratory message you get when you hit a milestone on a language-learning or fitness app.
-Just as UI designers create all the visual, interactive elements of a user interface, UX writers design the product wording.
+Just as UI designers create all the visual and interactive elements of a user interface, UX writers create all of the corresponding copy.
+UX writers craft all the text that the user encounters when using a product or service, from the error message that pops up when you enter the wrong password to the celebratory message you get when you hit a milestone on a language-learning or fitness app.

 UX writers combine a deep understanding of user-centered design with a flair for copywriting.
 They conduct user research (or collaborate with the UX researcher) in order to understand the audience they’re writing for.
-They analyze existing product copy to identify potential areas for improvement and use these insights to devise an overall UX copy strategy.
-Based on this strategy, they’ll write a concise, user-friendly copy that aims to guide the user through the product.
-You can learn more about the role of the UX writer in this guide.
+They analyze existing product copy to identify potential areas for improvement—such as text sections that have unfamiliar terms—and use these insights to devise an overall UX copy strategy.
+Based on this strategy, they’ll write concise, user-friendly copy that guides the user through the product.

 So what’s the difference between a UX writer and a UX designer?

 As already mentioned, copywriting isn’t usually factored into the UX design process.
-UX designers aren’t expected to be good copywriters, so it’s easy to see how the role of the UX writer differs from that of the UX designer.
+UX designers aren’t expected to be good copywriters, so it’s easy to see how the UX writer’s role differs from that of the UX designer.

-Just like UX designers, UX writers understand the fundamental principles of user experience and the importance of user research.
-At the same time, UX writers are gifted copywriters with a knack for writing concise, user-friendly microcopy that guides the user while remaining on-brand.
+Just like UX designers, UX writers understand the fundamental principles of good user experience and the importance of user research.
+At the same time, UX writers are gifted copywriters with a knack for writing user-friendly copy that guides the user, while remaining on-brand.

-So: If you’re an aspiring UX designer with a flair for copywriting, you could end up specializing as a UX writer.
+If you are a junior UX designer with a flair for both product design and copywriting, you could end up specializing as a UX writer.

 3. Information architect